skariel/td4/README.md

 npm update --save-dev

 # TODO: mytests
 # TODO: mysolutions
 # TODO: content in "about" page
 # TODO: deletion of tests
 # TODO: deletion of solutions
 # TODO: global stats
-# TODO: consider fasthttp
 # TODO: nicer ui
-# TODO: separate static path
+# TODO: separate static path (in fronetend!)
 # TODO: invalidate cache on new test and make cache TTL longer
 # TODO: a "loading..." message instead of "no tests yet".
 These are different cases!
 # TODO: test page- when reloaded is all undefined!
-# TODO: "loading" message for showing solutions, and tests
 # TODO: remove old, stopped containers periodically
+# TODO: cache only valid urls